Abdoulkadir-ali/42cursus/cercle-3/pipex/srcs/README.md

 This is why the code remembers the pid of the last child and treats that child's status specially during the wait phase.

-## Build Relationship

-The root `Makefile` compiles the entire `srcs/` tree recursively.
-That has two practical consequences:

-- folder organization matters because it defines how the project is documented and navigated
-- adding a new source file inside `srcs/` does not require editing a hardcoded source list

-The tree is therefore both a runtime structure and a maintainability structure.

-## Reading Order
+---

+## 📚 **Reading Order**

 If you want to understand the code from top to bottom, the most useful order is:

-1. `core/`
+1. `core/` — entry point and mode selection
-2. `io/` for understanding bonus-mode input rewriting
+2. `io/` — understanding bonus-mode input rewriting and descriptor wiring
-3. `pipeline/` for the actual multi-process control flow
+3. `pipeline/` — the actual multi-process control flow
-4. `command/` for the final execution handoff
+4. `command/` — the final execution handoff
-5. `error/` for the small shared helpers used along the way
+5. `error/` — the small shared helpers used along the way

 That order follows the real runtime path closely enough that each next folder answers the obvious question raised by the previous one.